 When Christianity and the Bible were the bedrock of European civilization, there was true flourishing.
 Now that this old foundation is largely rejected, there is horrible decay.
 Not only decay, but certain doom.
 I have never faced a civilizational collapse outside of this present one, but it sure seems to me that a people in such a predicament cannot even begin to respond to it without a vision — and not just a man-made one either, but one from Heaven.
 Further, even with a God-given vision, men still need the many assistances of God to find their way through to the goal which God has for them.
 Yes, the many forms of protest against the hideous modern world is good.
 It’s a good start.
 The attempts at bonding with like-minded people and reclaiming a semblance of community is also good.
-The practical work being done to counteract the is likewise good.
+The practical work being done to counteract the Jews is likewise good.
 But if all we have is the activity of men working, however bravely, independently of God the value of all these things is ultimately nothing.

 Our forefathers accepted Christianity at a time when men were much more virile and spiritual and keen-minded than nearly all of the best of us are today.
 Nowadays, however, we have some folks who evidently see themselves as knowing paganism better than our forefathers did — and not only that, but knowing Christianity better than the Church Fathers.
 The fact is, in the clash between paganism and Christianity, paganism lost.
 Our forefathers lived in a world which, at least in the opinion of all of my readers, was vastly superior to our present one: a world of masculine men, of modest and feminine women, a world wherein honor was everything, a world of physical labor, a world whose hardships tended to refine the character.
 Those ancestors of ours turned from the Odins and the Peruns and the what-have-you’s and accepted Christ.
 The result was not “pathological altruism”.
 The result was not pacifism and the feminization of men.
 The result was not Christian Zionism.
 Quite the contrary, the result was the retaining of all of the old virtues along with the addition of new ones.
 The Christian European had absolutely no problem defending himself, defending his family, and defending his honor.
 The Christian European had no religion-based obstacles to seeking his due justice or to owning honestly acquired property.
 Unlike modern man, the Christian European man was the head of his household and Christian Europeans were no more pacifist than their pagan forebears.
 Jan Sobieski, after slaughtering thousands of Turks in Vienna, could in all good conscience declare, “Veni, vidi, Deus vicit“—”I came, I saw, God conquered”.